Missourinet colleague escapes unscathed from Las Vegas massacre

-Last night’s deadly shooting in Las Vegas triggered a mass exodus of nearly 23,000 people to start running, including our Learfield colleague Dan Dolby of UNLV’s Sports Properties.
+Last night’s deadly shooting in Las Vegas triggered a mass exodus of nearly 23,000 people fleeing for safety, including our Learfield colleague Dan Dolby of UNLV’s Sports Properties.
 A gunman opened fire – killing at least 58 people and wounding more than 500 others.

 The popular summer country music festival in the Sin City is one that Dolby goes to each year.
 His family and friends are country music fans, not to mention that his friends organize the event.